StringEpsilon/fbNetwork/README.md

 * [ ] Make fbNetworkClient better aware of it's own connection status
 * [x] Write and expose an isConnected property.
 * [x] Make timeout configurable.
+* [ ] Figure out a way to close the server properly and end it's thread.
+* [ ] Call handlers for client related events on server in thread.

 ## extending fbNetworkClient